 Install MongoDB on Ubuntu¶

-Use this tutorial to install MongoDB on Ubuntu Linux systems from .deb packages.
+Use this tutorial to install MongoDB on LTS Ubuntu Linux systems from .deb packages.
 While Ubuntu includes its own MongoDB packages, the official MongoDB packages are generally more up-to-date.

 This package is a metapackage that will automatically install the four component packages listed below.